SaaS Runtime locations

 • One in eu-west1 (with .location = 'eu-west1')

 All three SaaS offering resources will have the same .locations field (['us-central1','eu-west1']).
-SaaS Runtime likewise would create unit kinds and releases in global, us-central1, and eu-west1.
+SaaS Runtime likewise would need unit kinds and releases in global, us-central1, and eu-west1.

 Handling edits to the saas.locations field or other resources that are replicated across regions is limited.
 You need to manually apply edits to each replicated resource.